The Stormlight Archive: Major characters

-Plot summary
+Setting

 The Stormlight Archive is set on the planet Roshar in Sanderson's Cosmere universe.
+The planet's single supercontinent is regularly scoured by "highstorms", extremely powerful thunderstorms which carry a magical substance called Stormlight.
+Stormlight can be trapped inside gemstones.
+The devastating effects of the highstorms shape Roshar's ecology, leading to a landscape dominated by bare rock and flora and fauna adapted to withstand the powerful storms.

+Prior to the series' beginning, a number of world-spanning wars called Devastations were fought against an enemy called the Voidbringers.
+Humanity was led in these wars by ten mythical demigod-like warriors called Heralds.
+The books take place 4,500 years after the final Desolation, where the Heralds claimed the Voidbringers had been defeated forever.

-The planet's single supercontinent is scoured by magical highstorms, powerful hurricanes which carry magical stormlight.
-In addition to humans, the planet is peopled by the Singers.
-At the start of the series, the Singers are divided into the independent Listeners and the enslaved parshmen.
-The planet is also inhabited by spirits called spren.
-These spren are attracted to emotions and natural phenomena.
+In addition to humans, the planet is inhabited by a humanoid species called singers.
+At the start of the series, the singers have been stripped of most of their sapience, and live as slaves called "parshmen".
+Roshar also plays host to a wide variety of spirits called spren.
+Spren are attracted to emotions and natural phenomena.
 Some spren, those associated with "higher concepts," are sapient.
-These spren can bond with humans, making those humans Knights Radiant.
-The Knights Radiant are magical warriors, divided into several orders, including the Skybreakers, Windrunners, and Lightweavers.
+These spren can form a symbiotic bond with humans, granting them magic powers known as Surgebinding.
+The Knights Radiant were an order of ancient Surgebinders who fought during the Desolations.

+Plot summary

 The Way of Kings

 Kaladin is betrayed and enslaved after capturing a Shardblade and Shardplate, respectively a magical sword and armor.
 He is forced to carry a bridge to allow troops to cross chasms in the face of enemy arrows, and attempts to improve the lives of his bridgemen.
 He gains magical powers linked to the Knights Radiant.
 Dalinar attempts to unite his nation's nobility due to a command he hears in visions.
 Kaladin saves Dalinar and his army from a betrayal, and Dalinar frees him and his men at the cost of Dalinar's Shardblade.
 Shallan becomes Jasnah's student to steal her Soulcaster, a magical device, but is beset by visions of mysterious spren.
 After stealing it, Shallan learns it is a fake and Jasnah herself possesses magical abilities.